qiboteam/qibo/doc/source/getting-started/quickstart.rst

 Quick start
 -----------

-However, if you are in a hurry, just open a terminal with python > 3.6 and type:
+To quickly install Qibo, open a terminal with python > 3.6 and type:

 .. code-block:: bash